 \section{Related Work}

 \textbf{Traditional Network Pruning.} Network pruning was proposed to remove redundant parts of the DNN models, thereby reducing the computational and memory demands of neural networks without accuracy loss \cite{liu2018rethinking,louizos2017learning, han2015deep, hassibi1993optimal}.
-Traditional network pruning techniques usually fall into two primary categories: unstructured pruning~\cite{hassibi1993optimal, han2015learning, han2015deep} and structured pruning~\cite{li2016pruning, luo2017thinet, liu2017learning, li2020weight, li2022weight, ding2021resrep, xia2022structured}.
+Traditional network pruning techniques usually fall into two primary categories: unstructured pruning~\cite{hassibi1993optimal, han2015learning, han2015deep} and structured pruning~\cite{li2016pruning, luo2017thinet, liu2017learning, li2020weight, li2022weight, ding2021resrep, li2021boosting, xia2022structured}.
 Unstructured pruning methods \cite{han2015deep, han2015learning} aim to iteratively prune unimportant connections whose absolute weights are smaller than a given threshold, which achieves good performance on parameter compression.
-However, such kind of methods are implementation-unfriendly and can not bring faster inference without dedicated sparse matrix operation hardware.
-To tackle this problem, some structured pruning methods \cite{li2016pruning, luo2017thinet, liu2019metapruning} were proposed, which prune or sparse entire parts of the network (e.g., channels, blocks) instead of individual weights, thus require less specialized libraries to achieve inference speedup.
+However, such kind of methods are implementation-unfriendly.
+Structured pruning methods \cite{li2016pruning, luo2017thinet, liu2019metapruning} prune or sparse entire parts of the network (e.g., channels, blocks) instead of individual weights, thus require less specialized libraries to achieve inference speedup.
 A common feature of the traditional pruning techniques mentioned above is that the pruned network usually needs to be retrained to recover the accuracy loss, which hinders their application on LLMs that consume huge training resources.